-Johnson wasted no time returning to the ring, going 6-1 before taking a world title belt from Mate Parlov in 1978, while Franklin scored big wins over Richie Kates and Yaqui Lopez.
-The stage was set: a Johnson vs Franklin rematch for the world title, held in Johnson’s home city of Indianapolis and broadcast on live national television.
+Johnson wasted no time returning to the ring, going 6-1 and scoring major victories over Eddie Davis and Jerry Celestine before acquiring a new title belt, this time of the world championship variety, from Mate Parlov in December of 1978.
+Over the same stretch Franklin had scored big wins over Richie Kates and Yaqui Lopez.
+And so the stage was set: a Johnson vs Franklin rematch, this time for a world championship, the clash held in Johnson’s home city of Indianapolis and broadcast on live national television.
 But could the second meeting live up to the amazing action of the first?

 In short, yes, it could.
 And it did.
 In fact, one suspects Marvin Johnson and Matthew Franklin (who would later change his name to Matthew Saad Muhammad) could have been matched up any number of times and the result would have been the same: a grueling, crowd-pleasing, non-stop slugfest, both warriors more than happy to trade big shots at close quarters.